Bills knock Tua from game in Miami

 The Buffalo defense forced a three and out with sacks from Taron Johnson and Micah Hyde on Miami's opening drive.

-Two plays later, Devin Singletary broke free for a 46-yard TD run as Buffalo struck with the ground game early.
+Two plays later, Devin Singletary broke free for a 46-yard touchdown run as Buffalo struck with the ground game early.

 Josh Allen hit Stefon Diggs for a touchdown on third and goal after Miami had turned it over on downs to give the Bills a 14-0 lead in the first quarter.